What Has Happened to the Filler You Injected?

 On ultrasound, HA injected 5–10 years ago can frequently be detected — as small residual clusters, scattered fragments, or encapsulated nodules.
 These residues may not cause obvious aesthetic issues, but they are there, and they may interact with new filler if re-injection is performed.

-Key Insight: Studies show that even at 2–3 times the labeled duration, a significant proportion of HA residue can be detected on MRI or ultrasound.
+Key Insight: Studies show that even at 2–3 times the labeled duration, a significant proportion of HA residue can be detected on MRI (Magnetic Resonance Imaging) or ultrasound.
 "Absorbable" does not equal "completely absorbed."
 To learn more about this myth, see The Myth of Complete HA Absorption.

 Poly-L-Lactic Acid (PLLA/Sculptra): The Long-Term Fate of Microspheres